Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Showy and easy to grow, it will form huge mounds up to one metre (or more) in diameter.

 Description: Mammillaria spinosissima is a columnar plant.
 It's usually solitary, but it can form pups on old plants.
 M. spinosissima is very variable because of its wide area of origin in Mexico.
-The color of the spines vary from red or rust to white.
+The colour of the spines vary from red or rust to white.

 Stem: Cylindrical, dark blue-green, rarely exceeding 30 cm in height, 6 - 7 (10 cm) cm in diameter.
 Without latex.